 - To ensure accountability - monitoring and evaluating Academy effectiveness and performance.

 Our Local Academy Board works with three Oldham Primary Schools in the trust-Willowpark, Woodlands and Greenacres Primary Academies.
 We meet four times a year as a full board and also have a Standards Committee which oversees the performance of the schools.

 Each governor brings valuable experiences, skills and knowledge to their role.
 To make the most of this expertise and to support the Academy, Principal and Senior Leadership Team as best we can; each governor has a link governor role.

 Further details can be found in the document South Pennine Academies Scheme of Delegation

 The Academy Board is committed to working for the benefit of the Academy and is always happy to receive your feedback.
 Minutes of all meetings are available from the Academy office and on our website.

-If you are wish to contact our Chair of Governors, please contact Heather Woodall (Chair of Governors) via the Academy Office.
+If you wish to contact our Chair of Governors, please contact Keith Rushton (Chair of Governors) via the Academy Office.

 Woodlands Primary Academy

 If you are interested in becoming a Governor we would love to hear from you.
 Please contact the Academy Office for further details.